Which city is cheaper, Casablanca or Cordoba?

 When we compare the travel costs of actual travelers between Cordoba and Casablanca, we can see that Cordoba is more expensive.
 And not only is Casablanca much less expensive, but it is actually a significantly cheaper destination.
 Since Cordoba is in Europe and Casablanca is in Africa, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Casablanca would let you spend less money overall.
 Or, you could decide to spend more money in Casablanca and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Cordoba would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Cordoba than you might in Casablanca.

-Cordoba has a temperate climate with four distinct seasons, but Casablanca experiences a tropical climate with fairly warm weather most of the year.
+Cordoba has a temperate climate with four distinct seasons, but Casablanca experiences a warm climate with fairly sunny weather most of the year.

 Both Casablanca and Cordoba are popular destinations to visit in the summer with plenty of activities.
-Casablanca attracts visitors year-round for its warm weather and tropical climate.
+Most visitors come to Cordoba for the family-friendly experiences during these months.
+Plenty of visitors come to Casablanca because of the warm climate and sunshine that lasts throughout the year.

 In July, Cordoba is generally a little warmer than Casablanca.
-Temperatures in Cordoba average around 27°C (81°F), and Casablanca stays around 23°C (73°F).
+Daily temperatures in Cordoba average around 27°C (81°F), and Casablanca fluctuates around 23°C (73°F).

 It's quite sunny in Casablanca.
 The sun comes out a lot this time of the year in Cordoba.
 Cordoba usually receives more sunshine than Casablanca during summer.
 Cordoba gets 358 hours of sunny skies, while Casablanca receives 303 hours of full sun in the summer.